 They are perfect for beginners due to their low risk nature as well as high dividend yield.
 Further advantages of Malaysian REITs will be discussed below.

 How do I invest in REITs in Malaysia?

-I know, some of you are wondering would I even bother including this in the article let alone making this a header.
+Why would I even bother including this in the article?
 You’d be surprised how many times I’m asked this question, most Malaysians aren’t even aware that REITs are listed on our stock exchange.
 Yes!
 You can own real estate through Bursa Malaysia.

 For all intents and purposes and to make things simple for all, REITs are shares.
 You buy REITs exactly like how you purchase shares.
-I hope no one asks me how they can go about buying REITs anymore from now on.
-If anyone asks, please just direct them to this page.
+To invest in shares (and therefore REITs), you can learn about share investing hERE.

 Tax Advantages of REITs in Malaysia

 The Malaysian government has constantly been introducing tax incentives to promote REITs in the capital market.
 One huge tax benefit of a REIT is that most income earned by it is exempted from income tax.
 As long as REITs in Malaysia distributes at least 90% of its current year taxable income, the REIT will not be levied the 25% income tax.
 This allows the REIT to distribute its income on a gross basis.